davidrojasleon/mcctool-landing/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: "<strong>Troubleshooting</strong>"
+  headline: "<strong>FAQ</strong>"
+  content: '<strong>How do I generate chronic disease categories for this tool?<br></strong>We
+    have built this tool to be readily compatible with the ICD-9 diagnosis code: chronic disease category mapping available from the <a href="https://www.hcup-us.ahrq.gov/toolssoftware/chronic/chronic.jsp"><span style="text-decoration: underline;">Healthcare Cost and Utilization Project</span></a>.
+    What does this mean?
+If you have data that attributes an <a href="https://www.cdc.gov/nchs/icd/icd9cm.htm" title="">ICD-9 diagnosis code</a> to patients, you can group similar diagnoses together into a broader chronic disease category.
+For example, diagnosis code 250.52 (“Diabetes with ophthalmic manifestations, type II or unspecified type, uncontrolled”) and 250.00 (“Diabetes mellitus without mention of complication, type II or unspecified type, not stated as uncontrolled”) would be grouped together into the chronic disease category ‘Type II Diabetes Mellitus’.<br><br><strong>What format does my healthcare data need to be in? <br></strong>In order to utilize this tool, you need to aggregate claims data by member-year.
+This means that each row in your data should represent a single member in a single year of utilization.
+    If you are working with a different type of healthcare data (from an Electronic Health Record system, or an epidemiologic survey), you would want each row of your data to represent a unique individual in a given year.
+The below table gives a simplistic overview of what this could look like:<br><br>TABLE HERE<br><br><strong>How should I go about generating segments?<br></strong>Utilize SampleSegmentation.ipynb with your existing data to generate a sample set of segments and visualizations.
+    Leave an issue on the github page or contact <strong>usnishm@gmail.com</strong>
-  content: 'If you are having problems or have found a bug in the code, please raise
-    an issue on the Github page here: <a href="https://github.com/usnish/MCC_cluster_tool/issues" title="https://github.com/usnish/MCC_cluster_tool/issues"><span style="text-decoration:
+    if you have any additional questions.<br><br><strong>What should I do if I have problems?<br></strong>If you are having problems or have found a bug in the code, please raise an issue on the Github page here: <a href="https://github.com/usnish/MCC_cluster_tool/issues" title="https://github.com/usnish/MCC_cluster_tool/issues"><span style="text-decoration:
     underline;">https://github.com/usnish/MCC_cluster_tool/issues</span></a>'
   media: